 - If you drink eight glasses of water each day, you’ll spend about 49 cents per year for tap water.
 If you buy the same amount of bottled water, it will cost about $1400 per year, which is 2,900 times more expensive.
 1

-- Americans drink more bottled water than any other nation, purchasing an impressive 29 billion bottles every year.
+- Americans drink more bottled water than any other nation, purchasing 29 billion bottles every year.
 5

 - The Earth Policy Institute estimates that the energy used to pump, process, transport and refrigerate bottled water is over 50 million barrels of oil annually.
 2